 Using the ‘one rein stop’ to correct a problem horse

 If a horse is spoiled and wants to put a hump in his back or gets really unruly, just take his head away from him and make him stand there.
 I want him to stand like his feet are nailed to the ground.
 If he has been taught to give you his head, that is exactly what he will do.
 If he has been taught to give his head, no matter how scared, mad or spoiled he wants to act, he will give you his head.
 You have to teach him before hand.
 Don’t think you can teach him to give you his head when he is trying to buck you off.
 After he bucks you off, take him into a small corral and TEACH him to give you his head – both ways.
 I think you have to do it about 100 times each direction and in each gait before a spoiled horse really ‘gets it’ and knows that you want him to instantly stop moving his feet and stand perfectly still EVERY time you take his head away from him.
 We have taken ‘cold backed’ horses that had bucked when they were fresh and had them completely quit when they were taught to give their heads.
 Not every bronc will quit – some are just really good at it and love to buck or threaten to buck.
 But, most spoiled horses will give up the behavior when EVERY time they get their head taken away from them and have to stand with their nose on their rider's knee until they completely relax.
 Resistance just seems to melt away.

 ‘Chargy’ horses and really ‘hot’ horses will get quiet and slow down better with this method than any other we have ever used.
-I’ve used this on many horses that came off of the track, on spoiled barrel horses, run-aways and bolters and they have ALL gotten better with this schooling that any other that people before me tried.
+I’ve used this on many horses that came off of the track, on spoiled barrel horses, run-aways and bolters and they have ALL gotten better with this schooling than with any other method that people before me had tried.